-Today we are examining “Little Old Letter” by Langston Hughes and Its 3 Lessons for Entrepreneurs.
-Langston.
+Today we are examining “Little Old Letter” by Langston Hughes and its 3 Lessons for Entrepreneurs.
 Poetry is a great way to learn lessons in a more relaxed way than traditional learning methods.

 Let’s start by checking out the poem.